kent-thompson/webFRAME/readme.md

 After Login:
 + One has to register as a user first, of course.
 + Logging in (/app/api/user/login) shows how JWTs are initially sent and placed in  client side SessionStorage, (/app/views/login).
-All performed automatically.
+This has to be done.

 + GET and POST requests should send the client side stored JWT, and the Engine expects, a JWT, if authorization is desired.